cg-alves/CGA-Plugin-Helper/src/plugin-helper/README.txt

 == Description ==

 This plugin is designed to assist end users in the installation of plugins.
 It allows you to choose from a curated list, manually search for plugins from the WP Store and export all currently active plugins into a list that can later be used to import them.
-This can be very useful for faster deployments and can be customized by developers who work for a lot of different customers to display a different list of curated plugins.
+This can be very useful for faster deployments.

 Stand out features are:
 * Download, install and activate plugins in a single click;